ToscaLabs/tosca/README.md

 > This approach aims to provide clearer and more precise APIs, shaped by user feedback and suggestions during the initial stages of the project.

-`tosca` is an IoT framework thought to be secure, flexible and customizable.
+`tosca` is a versatile, customizable, and secure IoT framework.

-On one hand, it provides a set of APIs to build firmware for microcontrollers with various hardware architectures, while on the other hand, it offers APIs for developing software to interact with those devices.
+- **Versatile**: On one hand, the crate offers APIs to build firmware for microcontrollers with various hardware architectures, supporting both bare-metal and OS-based devices.

-From a structural perspective, this repository is a Cargo workspace made up of several crates.
+  On the other hand, it supplies APIs for creating software that interacts with these devices.

+- **Customizable**: Most of the APIs are designed as a sequence of blocks, where each block represents a single feature or a set of features that can be easily added or removed by simply adding or deleting lines of code.
+As an example, if your device supports events, you simply need to add the event APIs to your firmware server to send the data to its controller.
+You do not have to touch those APIs if your firmware do not use events.

+- **Secure**: Written in [Rust](https://rust-lang.org/), a language known for its focus on performance and reliability.
+Its rich type system and ownership model guarantees memory safety and thread safety, eliminating many classes of bugs at compile-time.

+## Framework Structure

-The main one is [tosca](./crates/tosca), a Rust library crate that serves as the primary interface for all the other crates.
+The main crate is [tosca](./crates/tosca): a library that acts as an interface between a device and a controller.
+All other `tosca` crates must incorporate it in some way into their API definition.

 It can:

-- Create and manage **REST** routes, including their route parameters
+- Create and manage **REST** routes to issue commands from a controller to a device.
-- Describe a device, including its structure, internal data, and methods
+- Describe a device, including the structure of its firmware, its internal data and methods, as well as information about its resource consumption at the economic and energy levels.
-- Associate hazards with a device
+- Associate hazards with a route to describe the risks of a device operation.

-To ensure compatibility with embedded devices, this library is `no_std`, so it links to the `core`-crate instead of the `std`-crate.
+To ensure compatibility with embedded devices, this library is `no_std`, thus linking to the `core`-crate instead of the `std`-crate.

 The [tosca-os](./crates/tosca-os) and [tosca-esp32c3](./crates/tosca-esp32c3)
 are two Rust libraries crates for building firmware.
 They integrate the `tosca`